petres/rubiks222/README.md

 ## Create Graph (`graph.ipynb`)

 Creates and saves the solving graph, given possible moves and color assignment.
 Replicates the numbers for count of states and required moves on [wikipedia](https://en.wikipedia.org/wiki/Pocket_Cube).
 Code is not optimized, need half a minute with a single 2.7GHz core.
-With default settings only the movements F*, R* and U* are allowed, so we have a fixed cube.
+With default settings only the movements F*, R* and U* are allowed, so we have a fixed cubie (BDR).

 ## Solving (`solve.ipynb`)